 A rookie mistake is when you have to adjust your gun because it’s not comfortable.
 Look, your gun is concealed for a reason … you want it to be hidden.
 If you’re constantly adjusting it because it’s moving around on you, that’s a no-go situation.

 Why?
 Because you’re giving away your position!
 Think about it, if you were behind enemy lines and you saw an advancing army, would you stand up and wave?
-Hells to the no … you’d hide your ass until the coast was clear.
+Heck no … you’d hide your butt until the coast was clear.

 In the case of concealed carry, it’s when you get home.